ioBroker/ioBroker.web/README.md

 # ioBroker.web

-Web server on the base of Node.js and express to read the files from iobroker DB
+Web server on the base of Node.js and express to read the files from ioBroker DB

 ## Changelog

+### 1.0.1 (2015-10-06)
+* (bluefox) update selectID dialog
+* (bluefox) enable resizing of columns in select ID dialog

 ### 1.0.0 (2015-09-30)
 * (bluefox) stop adapter before update